Reforming waste management

 Across this time, the EPA conducted a workshop at the Waste SA Conference and held consultation forums on the draft Bill in metropolitan Adelaide and six regional areas: Port Augusta, Clare, Mount Gambier, Karoonda, Wudinna and Mannum.
 Staff were also available at several key conferences and forums held during the consultation period and met directly with several interested groups.
 Eighteen written submissions were subsequently received.

-Views expressed on the draft Bill are being used to assist in development of the final Bill to be presented for government consideration and then introduction to Parliament.
+Views expressed on the draft Bill have been used to assist in development of the final Bill.

 Broader comments on the waste reform program received from the Bill consultation process are helping inform other priority reforms.